Poincar\'e and logarithmic Sobolev constants for metastable Markov chains via capacitary inequalities: Introduction

-We are interested in providing expressions for the Poincaré and logarithmic Sobolev constant of a $\varrho$-metastable Markov chain in the following sense. \begin{defn}[Poincaré and logarithmic Sobolev constant] The Poincaré constant $C_{\PI} \equiv C_{\PI}(P, \mu)$ is defined by
+\end{thm} The main objects of interest in the present paper are the Poincar\'e and logarithmic Sobolev constant that are defined as follows. \begin{defn}[Poincar\'e and logarithmic Sobolev constant] The Poincar\'e constant $C_{\PI} \equiv C_{\PI}(P, \mu)$ is defined by

 whereas the logarithmic Sobolev constant $C_{\LSI} \equiv C_{\LSI}(P, \mu)$ is given by